aucad/aml-networks/adversarial/readme.md

 - [ ] Try apply [Adversarial Robustness Toolbox][2] to this tree, some unknowns:

   - what adversarial methods/tools apply to trees in this toolbox?
-  - I believe we want: extraction, or this trained tree model
+  - I believe we want: extraction, on this trained tree model

 Here is a tree visualization: